 I’m a big fan of long-distance hikes as a way of re-discovering yourself.
 They’re a great way of taking the quiet time you need to listen to what you already know.
 But what we too often drown out with distractions in our daily lives.

 My takeaways from walking the Camino de Santiago were a reminder to focus on being present and enjoying the moment – even when it’s mundane.
 It’s easier said than done.
 But I’m working on it.

 I’m also learning to rely more on my own internal strength and less on my surroundings.
 For example, not letting a less scenic part of the trail influence my mood.
 These are takeaways that will serve me well in all areas of my life.
 I let other people influence my mood too easily.
 I truly believe that hiking trips can change your life.

 And I did get the idea for my book.
 I don’t think that would have happened had I not walked the Camino.
 My life at home is busy.
 And I think I needed to be fully present for the idea to come to me.

 I also got an idea for a book that I’m buzzing with excitement to write.
 I’ve wanted to write a book for a while but have struggled with the right topic.
 I finally got it on the Camino.

-Having said that, I was disappointed with the scenery.
+Having said that, I was disappointed with the scenery on the Camino.
 It was nice in places, but I never felt it was stunning.
 It was also not so nice in places – just walking along a road or beside a busy highway in others.

 When speaking with other pilgrims, everyone I spoke with said that they got what they wanted from it.
 Most agreed that while it was nice, it wasn’t amazing scenery.
 But they also said that the scenery wasn’t their main reason for doing it.

-The lady I previously mentioned from California was doing the last 100 km of the Camino to find peace after several big losses in her life in the past year.
+The lady I previously mentioned from California was walking the last 100 km of the Camino to find peace after several big losses in her life in the past year.
 She said she’d found it already on day 3.
+That’s powerful stuff!

 Practical Info for Once You arrive in Santiago de Compostela